RicoVellekoop/joycon-for-desktop/README.md

 app:
   refresh-speed: 0.01
   path-config: config.yaml
+  screen:
+    width: 1920
+    height: 1080
 ```

 The block above shows the default settings.
 The `refresh-speed` is the time between each cycle of the program.
 Turing this value up will slow the program down.
 This is useful when the mouse movements are too fast.
 The `path-config` is the path to the `config.yaml` file.
 You can make multiple configurations, and change this path to the one you want to use.
+The `screen` block is used to set the resolution of your screen.
+This is used to calculate the mouse movement when using motion controls.
+Make sure you set this to the resolution of your screen.

 ### Calibrating the Joycons